hazelnutcloud/fortunes-roll/README.md

 ### Withdrawals

 Players can withdraw their tokens from the game's pool at any time.
 However, if they withdraw before the game ends, they forfeit all of the yield their tokens have accumulated during the game and will also forfeit their score.
 At the end of the game, players can withdraw their tokens and their share of the yield accumulated during the game proportional to their final score.
 This is what makes Fortune's Roll a zero-loss game.

+### Dynamic and Asynchronous Gameplay

+Players have the freedom to play at their own pace, making decisions based on the changing game environment.

 ## Going Further